Sup norms of Cauchy data of eigenfunctions on manifolds with concave boundary: Parametrices for the wave group on manifolds with concave boundary

 \subsection{Kirchhoff formula}

 In this section we review the classical Kirchhoff formula for the fundamental solution of the wave equation.
+It is implicitly used in \cite{M} and there in Section \ref{MD}.
+The main point is that it illustrates the crucial role of the Neumann operator in the construction of the Dirichlet or Neumann wave kernel.
 Background on Kirchhoff's formula in varying degrees of generality can be found in \cite{Sob} (Lecture 14), Taylor's notes \cite{Tay3} (section 2), Theorem 4.1.2 of \cite{Fr}, \cite{F} (page 10).
 The Kirchhoff formulae show that that the parametrix construction for the wave kernel can be reduced to that for the (Dirichlet-to-) Neumann operator $\ncal$ and its inverse.
 This clarifies the relation between the parametrix constructions for Dirichlet vs. Neumann boundary conditions.
+It is implicitly used in Section 2 of \cite{M} and we digress to explain to give some of the relevant background.